-I. Committee of Cosponsoring Organizations
+I. Committee of Cosponsoring Organizations Functions

 - 1. A Committee of Cosponsoring Organizations (CCO) serves as the forum for the Cosponsoring Organizations to meet on a regular basis to consider matters concerning UNAIDS, provides input from the cosponsoring organizations into the policies and strategies of UNAIDS, and serves as a standing committee of the PCB.
-Specifically, the CCO has the following functions: - (i) To review work plans and the proposed programme budget for each coming financial period, prepared by the Executive Director and reviewed by such advisory committees as may be established by the Executive Director, in time for presentation each year to the PCB; - (ii) To review technical and financial proposals to the PCB for the financing of the Joint Programme for the coming financial period; - (iii) To review technical and audited financial reports submitted by the Executive Director (including reports by advisory committees established by the Executive Director), and to transmit these with comments as appropriate to the PCB; - (iv) To make recommendations to the PCB; - (v) To review the activities of each Cosponsoring Organization for appropriate support of, as well as consistency and coordination with, the activities and strategies of the Joint Programme; - (vi) To report to the PCB on the efforts of the Cosponsoring Organizations to bring the Joint Programme's policy as well as strategic and technical guidance into the policies and strategies of their respective organizations and to reflect them in activities specific to their mandates; and - (vii) To decide on behalf of the PCB on issues referred to it for this purpose by the PCB.
+Specifically, the CCO has the following functions: - To review work plans and the proposed programme budget for each coming financial period, prepared by the Executive Director and reviewed by such advisory committees as may be established by the Executive Director, in time for presentation each year to the PCB; - (ii) To review technical and financial proposals to the PCB for the financing of the Joint Programme for the coming financial period; - (iii) To review technical and audited financial reports submitted by the Executive Director (including reports by advisory committees established by the Executive Director), and to transmit these with comments as appropriate to the PCB; - (iv) Tomake recommendations to the PCB in particular on relevant policy issues emerging from each Cosponsors' Governing Board, and to identify key PCB decisions which should be brought to the attention of cosponsor governing bodies; - (v) To review the activities of each Cosponsoring Organization for appropriate support of, as well as consistency and coordination with, the activities and strategies of the Joint Programme; - (vi) To report to the PCB, including through the annual oral presentation by the CCO Chair or her/his high level representative on the efforts of the Cosponsoring Organizations to bring the Joint Programme's policy as well as strategic and technical guidance into the policies and strategies of their respective organizations and to reflect them in activities specific to their mandates; and - (vii) To decide on behalf of the PCB on issues referred to it for this purpose by the PCB.

 2. The CCO is comprised of the Head of each of the Cosponsoring Organizations or their designated representatives.
-They may be accompanied by advisers.
+They are supported by their respective Global Coordinator and Focal Point.